marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

     then showing the plots should be suppressed.
     Note that plots are always stored in the ``resdir``.

-#.  ``solver`` - this option allows to choose the solver which will be used during the
+#.  ``solver`` - to choose another solver which will be used during the
     analysis.
 Default solver is ``glpk``, which is able to solve linear programming (LP) and mixed integer programming (MIP) problems.
 Other options include ``ipopt`` which solves linear (LP) and non-linear (LN) problems; and ``gams`` which uses cplex but the overhead is large.
+    Moreover, users are welcome to install other solvers, if Pyomo supports the corresponding interface.

 #.  ``mxGap`` - maximum gap between neighbour solutions represented in Achievement
     Score Function (ASF) in range [1, 30] (range of all possible ASF values is [0, 100]).